iterative/dvc.org/content/docs/install/pre-release.md

 # Install Pre-release Version

-If you want to test the latest stable version of DVC, ahead of official releases, you can install it from our code repository GitHub.
+If you want to test the latest stable version of DVC, ahead of official releases, you can install it from our code repository Github.

 > We **strongly** recommend creating a
 > [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments)